yoshiokayutaka/MeteOmo/README.md

 ---

-### MioMeteo License - version 1.0
+### Meteomo License - version 1.0
 **Copyright (c) 2025 Yutaka Yoshioka**

-All contents included in this project "MioMeteo" — including its written texts, design documents, structural plans, assets, and naming conventions (hereinafter referred to as "the Content") — are original works created by **Yutaka Yoshioka**, and are shared in good faith for purposes of documentation and collaboration.
+All contents included in this project "Meteomo" — including its written texts, design documents, structural plans, assets, and naming conventions (hereinafter referred to as "the Content") — are original works created by **Yutaka Yoshioka**, and are shared in good faith for purposes of documentation and collaboration.

 You are welcome to use, reference, or quote this Content under the following conditions: